alexanderepstein/cryptowatch/cryptoPie/README.md

 ## Circuit
 The code for cryptoPie is based around a 16x2 LCD screen.

+My screen broke just before I went to test this... so let me know of any issues and I will look to test myself when a new screen comes in.

 However by setting the size of screen in ```cryptowatch --config``` should allow you to use other screen size as well with no trouble at all.

 I am using a Raspberry Pi 2 Model B V1.1.